go-coldbrew/interceptors/README.md

 ### UseColdBrewServerInterceptors allows enabling/disabling coldbrew server interceptors

-when set to true\, the coldbrew server interceptors will not used
+when set to false\, the coldbrew server interceptors will not be used

 ## type [FilterFunc](<https://github.com/go-coldbrew/interceptors/blob/main/interceptors.go#L41>)